 Top New Jersey lawmakers join rally to save 'Obamacare'

-Hundreds of people have gathered at a raucous rally in Newark to oppose Republican efforts to dismantle and replace President Barack Obama's health care law.
-Several high-ranking Democrats - including New Jersey's two U.S. senators and several members of its Congressional delegation - were among those taking part in Sunday's rally at the Robert Treat Hotel.
+Hundreds of people gathered Sunday at a raucous rally in Newark to oppose Republican efforts to dismantle and replace President Barack Obama's health care law.
+Several high-ranking Democrats - including New Jersey's two U.S. senators, Bob Menendez and Cory Booker, and several members of its Congressional delegation - were among those taking part in the rally staged at the Robert Treat Hotel.

 Add your comments below